toitware/ublox-gnss-driver/README.md

 Driver for the u-blox M* GNSS receivers.

 ## How to use
-This driver returns location information as provided by the device, and attempts do do this for all ublox devices.
-In this simple case, this driver will continually update a 'location' object, which can be queried by the user as required.
+This driver returns location information as provided by the device.
+It attempts do do this for all ublox devices.
+In the simplest use case, the driver will continually update a 'location' object, which can be queried by the user as required.

 #### Advanced use cases
 There are other features and information that these devices can provide.
-Accessing it is based on sending messages to and from the device.
-The 'Advanced examples' below shows how to use the mesage system via this driver to collect information from any of the supported message types of your device.
+Accessing additional information is based on sending messages to and from the device.
+The driver allows the user to send/recieve messages to the device.
+The 'Advanced examples' below show how to use the mesage system via this driver to collect information from any of the implemented message types.
 The information they can provide is vast, and not all types may have human readable output.
-It is up to the user to look at the device manual and determine which messages are required, how to interpret the data, and to use driver to ask for it.
+It is up to the user to look at the device manual and determine which messages are required, how to interpret the data, and to construct the message to send via the driver to ask for it.

 ## Interface and Port Support
 These IC's come with pins for different types of connectivity.
 According to the